Follistatin: Clinical significance

 Follistatin is studied for its role in regulation of muscle growth in mice, as an antagonist to myostatin (also known as GDF-8, a TGF superfamily member) which inhibits excessive muscle growth.
 Lee and McPherron demonstrated that inhibition of GDF-8, either by genetic elimination (knockout mice) or by increasing the amount of follistatin, resulted in increased muscle mass.
 In 2009, research with macaque monkeys demonstrated that regulating follistatin via gene therapy also resulted in muscle growth and increases in strength.

 Increased levels of follistatin, by leading to increased muscle mass of certain core muscular groups, can increase life expectancy in cases of spinal muscular atrophy (SMA) in animal models.

 Elevated circulating follistatin levels are also associated with increased risk of type 2 diabetes, early death, heart failure, stroke and chronic kidney disease.
 It has been demonstrated that follistatin contributes to insulin resistance in type 2 diabetes development and nonalcoholic fatty liver disease (NAFLD).
-The genetic regulation of follistatin secretion from the liver is via Glucokinase regulatory protein (GCKR) identified by large GWAS studies.
+The genetic regulation of follistatin secretion from the liver is via Glucokinase regulatory protein (GCKR) identified by large GWAS studies..
+A recent publication highlights the activin-follistatin system as a regulator of kidney development and inflammation, thereby suggesting it as a therapeutic target.

 It is also investigated for its involvement in polycystic ovary syndrome (PCOS), in part to resolve debate as to its direct role in this disease.

 Sporadic inclusion body myositis, a variant of inflammatory myopathy, involves muscle weakness.
 In one clinical trial, rAAV1.CMV.huFS344, 6 × 1011 vg/kg, walk test results significantly improved versus untreated controls, along with decreased fibrosis and improved regeneration.

 ACE-083, a follistatin-based fusion protein, was investigated for treatment focal or asymmetric myopathies.
 Intramuscular ACE-083 increased growth and force production in injected muscle in wild-type mice and mouse models of Charcot-Marie-Tooth disease (CMT) and Duchenne muscular dystrophy, without systemic effects or endocrine disruption.

 AAV-mediated FST reduced obesity-induced inflammatory adipokines and cytokines systemically and in synovial fluid.
 Mice receiving FST therapy were protected from post-traumatic osteoarthritis and bone remodeling from joint injury.
 In another mouse study, high dose animals showed significant quadriceps growth.

+Follistatin has a role in tumors, where it is secreted, creating a microenviromnent that neutralizes TGF-β ligands.
+Therefore, follistatin is being explored as a novel target-able modulator of cell growth, particularly in drug-resistant tumors.

+A meta-analysis found levels of increased circulating follistatin in women with polycystic ovary syndrome (PCOS).
+This effect was independent of obesity, showing that follistatin may contribute to the pathology of PCOS.